Accommodation in Yanbu

 If you are moving to Yanbu for work, there is a high chance that your employer will take care of your accommodation.
 However, even if this is the case and all the arrangements have been made for you, it's best to inspect the property you are about to rent in person and study the rental agreement carefully.

 A typical rental ad will include the description of the accommodation (compound, neighborhood, number of rooms and bathrooms, size, etc.) as well as payment options.
-Generally, the cost of rent in Saudi Arabia is established on an annual basis and paid in several installments or at once.
+Generally, rent prices in Saudi Arabia are established on an annual basis and paid in several installments or at once.
+If you are able to pay for a year upfront, you will usually be offered a discount.
 Monthly rent options are also available — typically in modern compounds.

 Social media can also be very useful when searching for rentals.
 Check Facebook groups and local expat forums (like Yanbu Expatriates and Yanbu Yard Sale) for tips on house hunting and maybe even rental offers.